-A side-effect of using direct subclassing is it is possible to find all of the implementations of your plugin by asking the base class for the list of known classes derived from it.
+A side-effect of using direct subclassing is, it is possible to find all the implementations of your plugin by asking the base class for the list of known classes derived from it.

 Concrete Methods in Abstract Base Classes :

-Concrete classes contain only concrete (normal)methods whereas abstract class contains both concrete methods as well as abstract methods.
-Concrete class provide an implementation of abstract methods, the abstract base class can also provide an implementation by invoking the methods via
+Concrete classes contain only concrete (normal)methods whereas abstract classes may contain both concrete methods and abstract methods.
+The concrete class provides an implementation of abstract methods, the abstract base class can also provide an implementation by invoking the methods via super().

 Let look over the example to invoke the method using super():

 In the above program, we can invoke the methods in abstract classes by using super().

 Abstract Properties :